swoog/docs.fr-fr/docs/framework/unmanaged-api/wmi/blessiwbemservicesobject.md

 ## <a name="parameters"></a>Paramètres

 `pIWbemServices`
-[in] Pointeur vers un objet du service WMI.
+[in] Pointeur vers un objet de service WMI.

 `strUser`
 [in] Le nom d’utilisateur.